 A new global report has shown that while Asia may be at higher risk for natural disasters, Africa is far more vulnerable to them.
 That's due to a lessened ability to prepare for, respond to and recover from disasters.

-by risk analysis firm Verisk Maplecroft released on Wednesday looked at 11 different types of disasters, including blizzards, tsunamis, wildfires and earthquakes.
+The report by risk analysis firm Verisk Maplecroft released on Wednesday looked at 11 different types of disasters, including blizzards, tsunamis, wildfires and earthquakes.
 It found that Asian countries, such as India, Pakistan, Bangladesh, China, and Japan, were among the top ten countries at risk for destruction from mother nature, particularly flooding.

 "For example, in India and Pakistan, to some extent, there are building codes in place but they are very weakly implemented.
 You see construction going on, on the sides of landslide-prone mountains or in flood plains," Verisk Maplecroft researcher Richard Hewston was quoted by Reuters as saying.